-- Lie below the deep fascia and communicate with superficial veins via perforator veins
+- The deep veins communicate with superficial veins via perforator veins.

 Superficial lymphatics: accompany the superficial veins of the upper limb

-- The radial side of the hand and forearm accompany the cephalic vein and drain mainly into the apical group of axillary lymph nodes.
+- The lymphatics at the medial side (radial) of the hand and forearm accompany the cephalic vein and drain mainly into the apical group of axillary lymph nodes.

-- The ulnar side of the hand and forearm accompany the basilic vein and drain first into the cubital lymph nodes (epitrochlear nodes), then terminate in the lateral group of axillary lymph nodes,
+- The lymphatics at the lateral side (ulnar) of the hand and forearm accompany the basilic vein and drain first into the cubital lymph nodes (epitrochlear nodes), then terminate in the lateral group of axillary lymph nodes.

 - Deep lymphatics: follow the deep veins and drain into the axillary group of lymph nodes